tranlinh19021320/mobile_app/README.md

 A new Flutter project.

-mobile app by flutter by Tran Duy Linh
+mobile app by flutter by Tran Duy Linh.

 ## Getting Started